bytedance/ByteX/README.md

 **TransformEngine**

-Reading all the class files in the project and Android SDK, and writing back to the specified directory.
+Reading all the class files from both the project sources and Android SDK, as well as writing back to a specified directory.

 **base-plugin**